zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/11-introduction/10-relevance/30-relevance-ethics.md

 2. Impact to Democracy and Civil Rights:

     AI may have a strong impact on democracy and civil rights.
 AI may be able to automatically detect certain messages or actions that are not permitted and can be used to prevent them.
-There has been related concerns to that and the Chinese Social Credit System, and fear that it may create a society focused around surveillance and conformity.
+There have been related concerns to that and the Chinese Social Credit System, and fear that it may create a society focused around surveillance and conformity.

 3. Human-Human or Human-Agent interaction:

     As explored slightly in the medicine uses of robots, there will be much more interactions between human and non humans/robots in the future, which is different from interactions between humans only.

-### Terms

-**Ethics:** The term ethics originated from the word “ethos”, which is Greek for “way of living” (BBC).
-Ethics incorporates moral principles and values.
-It affects how we choose to live our lives, what we think is wrong and right, and what our responsibilities are (BBC).

-**AI:** Artificial Intelligence allows systems to gain the potential to accomplish tasks that usually requires the intelligence of humans or decision making skills.

-**DL:** Deep Learning is a portion of AI that replicates the human brain by processing data involved with object and speech recognition, and making decision (Investopedia).

-**ML:** Machine Learning is a portion of AI that lets systems automatically learn and improve from their experiences without programming it into the system.

-**Open source code:** when the source code can be accessible by the public.

-**Close source code:** when the source code cannot be accessed by others, or it remains classified, only seen by those who are authorized to.

 ### Useful Resources and Links if Interested